US consumer prices flat in November as energy plunges

 The Labor Department said Wednesday that the unchanged inflation reading last month followed a 0.3 percent jump in prices in October.
 It was the lowest reading since consumer prices actually fell 0.1 percent in March.
 Core inflation, which excludes volatile energy and food prices, rose 0.2 percent in November.

-Over the past 12 months, consumer prices have risen 2.2 percent and core prices are also up 2.2 percent.
-That performance is close to the Federal Reserve’s 2 percent target for annual price gains and indicates that inflation remains well-behaved.
+Over the past 12 months, consumer prices have risen 2.2 percent, and core prices are also up 2.2 percent.
+That is close to the Federal Reserve’s 2 percent target for annual price gains.

-The Federal Reserve meets next week and the expectation is that the central bank will boost its benchmark rate for a fourth time this year.
+The Federal Reserve meets next week and is expected to boost its benchmark rate for a fourth time this year.
 The Fed has been raising rates to make sure that the lowest unemployment in nearly five decades does not start pushing inflation higher.
 President Donald Trump has sharply criticized those rate hikes, calling them a threat to the economic recovery and unnecessary since inflation has remained low.

-While there is a wide expectation the Fed will go ahead and raise rates again in December, it had projected another three rate hikes in 2019.
+The Fed has projected another three rate hikes in 2019.
 But given recent comments by Fed Chairman Jerome Powell and other Fed officials, economists say the central bank may be contemplating fewer rate hikes next year, given that inflation has stayed low and there are signs that the economy is slowing.

+“The recent softening in core inflation won’t prevent the Fed from raising interest rates again next week,” said Andrew Hunter, U.S. economist at Capital Economics.
+“But it does suggest that the Fed won’t hesitate to move to the side-lines if activity growth begins to slow more sharply.”

 For November, energy prices dropped 2.2 percent after a 2.4 percent jump in October.
 Energy prices have been falling sharply over the past month, reflecting sharp declines in global oil prices which have plunged from $75 per barrel in early October to near $50 per barrel currently.